Traeger Smoked Spatchcock Turkey

 This post may contain affiliate links.
 Please read our disclosure policy.

-Is there anything better than a roast dinner with tender meat, sinful sides, and a decent helping of holiday cheer?
-I didn’t think so!
-With Thanksgiving fast approaching, you’ll totally want to check out this incredible Traeger smoked spatchcock turkey recipe that the entire family will adore.
+There is nothing better than a juicy Traeger smoked spatchcock turkey served next to sinful sides and a decent helping of holiday cheer!
+With Thanksgiving fast approaching, you’ll totally want to check out this incredible Traeger spatchcock turkey recipe that the entire family will eat up before laying down for a nap.
 Suitable for Turkey Day, Christmas, and chilly winter evenings, this super-simple spatchcock turkey recipe is a complete winner on every front.

 Smoked spatchcock turkey on baking sheet ready to be carved